Yhoundeh/Rex-Friends/README.md

 ## Development Environment

 This website was coded in VScode using HTML, CSS, and JavaScript and built with snowpack.
+This site is hosted on github pages.

 ## Useful Websites